yarapaz/js-drum-kit/README.md

 ## 🌐 Link to the App.

-Should you wish to take a look to the deployed app, .[feel free to visit it by clicking here]. (https://yarapaz.github.io/js-drum-kit/).
+Should you wish to take a look to the deployed app, [feel free to visit the link here](https://yarapaz.github.io/js-drum-kit/)

 ## 🗂️ Content